 - heavy metals

 The body already has ways of getting rid of these harmful substances.
-For instance, the kidneys and liver eliminate waste and toxins from the body, and sweat glands also clear these substances when the body sweats.
+For instance, the

 The FTC found no evidence to support the claim that detox foot pads help the body clear out toxins and waste more effectively.